clemdesign/grav-plugin-adsense/README.md

 {% include 'partials/adsense.html.twig' %}
 ```

+## Migration from 1.x to 2.x

+Migration is simple: rename the file `user/config/plugins/adsense2.yaml` to `user/config/plugins/adsense.yaml`, or redo your plugin configuration.

 ## Contributing

 You can contribute at any time but before opening any issue, please search for existing issues.